Developments in software and technology mean that higher standards of quality are available in the creation of 3D buildings models.

 What are the benefits of 3D Laser Scanning?

-Fast—A single laser scanner (such as the Faro Focus) can capture up to a million 3D data points per second, providing incredibly accurate and rich detail of every aspect of the project.
+Fast—A single LIDAR laser scanner can capture up to a million 3D data points per second, providing incredibly accurate and rich detail of every aspect of the project.

 Accurate—Individual measurements acquired by tape measures or hand-held devices are subject to errors.
 Laser scanning is the most accurate form of measurement available, delivering accuracy of a few millimetres or less.